cyamato/SyslogPro/docs/docco/README.md

 }

 /**
- * A class to work with RFC3164 formated syslog messages.
-The meesaging is fully configurabule and Ansi foreground
+ * A class to work with RFC3164 formatted syslog messages.
+The messaging is fully configurable and ANSI foreground
  * colors can be added.
-Both ANSI 8 and ANSI 256 color are fully suported.
+Both ANSI 8 and ANSI 256 color are fully supported.
  * Most APIs will return a promise.
 These APIs can be used using
  * `then(...)/catch(...)`
  *
  * A Syslog class with a configured
- * Syslog server target can also be used as the input into the formating
+ * Syslog server target can also be used as the input into the formatting
- * classes so that it may run independtly.
+ * classes so that it may run independently.
  *
- * The RFC3164 Syslog logging format is ment to be used as a stream of log data
+ * The RFC3164 Syslog logging format is meant to be used as a stream of log data
- * from a service or applacation.
+ * from a service or application.
 This class is designed to be used in this
- * fashion where new messages are writen to the class as needed.
+ * fashion where new messages are written to the class as needed.
  * @requires moment
  * @version 0.0.0
  * @since 0.0.0
  */
 class RFC3164 {
   /**
-   * Construct a new RFC3164 formated Syslog object with user options
+   * Construct a new RFC3164 formatted Syslog object with user options
    * @public
    * @this RFC3164
    * @param {object} [options] - Options object
-   * @param {string} [options.applacationName='NodeJSLogger'] - Applacation
+   * @param {string} [options.applacationName='NodeJSLogger'] - Application
    * @param {string} [options.hostname=os.hostname] - The name of this server
    * @param {number} [options.facility=23] - Facility code to use sending this
    *    message
    * @param {boolean} [options.color=false] - Apply color coding encoding tag
    *    with syslog message text
-   * @param {boolean} [options.extendedColor=false] - Use the extedned ANSI
+   * @param {boolean} [options.extendedColor=false] - Use the extended ANSI
    *    color set encoding tag with syslog message text
    * @param {object} [options.colors] - User defended colors for
-   *    severites
+   *    severities
    * @param {string} [options.colors.emergencyColor] - A RGB Hex coded color in the form
    *    of #FFFFFF or as or the ANSI color code number (30-37 Standard & 0-255
    *    Extended)